AdobeDocs/workfront.nl-NL/help/quicksilver/planning/access/access-overview.md

 <!--*********ensure that the link ^^^^^^^^below^^^^^^^^ to Workfront Pricing and Packaging now also includes information about Workfront Planning.
 If not, talk with Lauren S.***************-->

-U moet de volgende toegang tot de Planning van Workfront hebben:
+U moet de volgende toegang hebben om de Planning van Workfront te gebruiken:

 <table style="table-layout:auto">
  <col>